The

 we marveled at Morris's pragmatic punchline, a fear twisted

-through me not unlike the spinal twinge induced in the
+through me not unlike the spinal twinge induced in the movie "Marathon

-movie "Marathon Man" when Sir Lawrence Olivier's
+Man" when Sir Lawrence Olivier's character asks "Is

-character asks "Is it safe?"
-His question is
+it safe?"
+His question is an award-winning anxiety disorder

-is clear.
-"No it is not."
+moment because the answer is clear.
+"No it is not.

 For